Types of tonometers

 Automatic and semi-automatic tonometers have a number of common properties:

-• formation of readings using an electronic sensor with subsequent output to the display;
+• generation of readings using an electronic sensor with subsequent output to the display;

-The measurement of pressure in the circulatory system of electronic devices is carried out by means of a microprocessor that recognizes not the pulsation of blood, but the fluctuations of the air in the cuff, and performs analysis and calculations using special algorithms.
+Measurement of blood pressure in electronic devices is performed using a microprocessor, which recognizes not the pulsation of blood, but the vibrations of air in the cuff, and performs analysis and calculations using special algorithms.

-In addition to measuring blood pressure, tonometers of both types perform other functions, for example:
+In addition to measuring blood pressure, both types of tonometers also perform other functions, such as:

 • pulse measurement.
 Shows the number of heartbeats per minute;

-• calculation of the average pressure.
-Output based on the results of the last three measurements;
+• calculation of average pressure.
+Derived from the results of the last three measurements;

-• storing measurement results in memory (from 30 to 200 readings indicating the date and time of measurement);
+• storing measurement results in memory (from 30 to 200 readings with date and time of measurement);

-A smartwatch or fitness tracker equipped with a pressure measurement function, depending on the model, may have other activity and health monitoring capabilities, including:
+A smart watch or fitness bracelet equipped with a blood pressure measurement function, depending on the model, may also have other activity and health monitoring capabilities, including:

 • pulse measurement;